jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Configuration.md

 However since **wacomcpl** stored its settings as a [xsetwacom](xsetwacom "wikilink") script in **.xinitrc** we can at least duplicate the .xinitrc, calling it say **.xsetwacom.sh**.
-Below is a set of sample scripts for various tablet pc's.
+Below is a set of sample scripts for various tablet pc's. **These are a temporary hack** while we wait on a replacement for wacomcpl, see [Graphical Configuration Tools](/wiki/External_applications#Graphical_Configuration_Tools "wikilink").

 If yours is not among them noticed there is a high degree of overlap.
 They're all Wacom tablet pc's after all.
 So it should be relatively straight forward to assemble one for your tablet pc.
 While doing things this way may seem a little strange at first you'll find yourself quickly adapting.
 And this allows you some of the finer control over your tablet's features wacomcpl gave you.

 **Note** While these xsetwacom commands were working as of 2-1-11 be aware that the xsetwacom interface may change without notice.
 If this